rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

-# <span style="font-size: 1.5rem; color: var(--border-header-bottom);">An Existential Crisis</span>

-I am 32 now.
-Almost half of my life has passed by.
-It appears i will soon wrap up my PhD.
-On the outside, i still appear young.
-On the inside, however, i feel a deep weariness in my bones, the kind that comes after travelling alone for a long time.
-You look back and there is noone .
-You look forward and there is no one.
-It is just a silent road and you.
-This particular decade has been particularly hard.
-I lost the one who birthed me.
-But it has been fulfilling in ways i never quite imagined.

-Of the half of my life that (perhaps) remains, I would like to think about the learnings i gained  along the way.
-If i had known these things beforehand, it would have made my journey a lot smoother.
-So i thought to pen them down.
-The reason is simple: there are many people in similar shoes.
-There is just not enough `correct advice' around.
-I cannot claim to give correct advice, for i myself am inexperienced.
-But, all i can do is write things as i witnessed them in my limited reality.

-The problem with advice is that you can find shit ton of it online: everyone is preaching themselves as a technical messiah, who seems to have cracked the secrets of AI.
-They call themselves `influencers, technical enthusiasts' and whatever cool name which gets likes on social platforms.
-This is a good way to farm good karma.
-It won't give you reliable piece of advice.

 We would like to remember Santiago Ramon Y Cajal (shown in the picture above).
 He is an old man who lived in the nineteenth century.
 He happened to get a nobel prize in biology.
 People know him as `father of neuroscience'.
 The reason we are interested in him is because he is exact opposite of what we think a successful scientist ought to be.
 He grew up in Spain, a country which didn't have much scientific establishment.